About Finnish Lapphunds

 Lapphunds bark to control a herd, and they will bark during play and at other times.
 They are not aggressive towards people, but will bark to alert you to the presence of strangers.
 If barking becomes problematic, it is most likely because of boredom.

 Climbing and digging are minimal but can increase if a dog is bored or left alone for a long time.
-Lapphunds like being with their “pack” and can become destructive and disobedient if isolated.
+Lapphunds like being with their family/pack and can become destructive and disobedient if isolated.
 This is not a breed of dog that can be left in a yard or alone for long periods of time.

 Children and Lapphunds can be great friends with proper manners.
 The breed may get along well with other dogs with thorough socialization, and cats are usually welcome without much of a fuss.
 Smaller animals will probably be chased.

 As with most herding breeds, Lapphunds are intelligent, quick-thinking dogs accustomed to working independently.
-Whilst they are a working dog, they are described as not as ‘up’ or ‘full on’ as a Border Collie and they have an ‘off’ switch when nothings happening.
+Whilst they are a working dog, they are described as not as ‘up’ or ‘full-on’ as a Border Collie and they have an ‘off’ switch when nothing's happening.
 They are also not as ‘eager to please’ as a Border Collie but also not quite as stubborn and independent as a Siberian Husky.
 With the right motivation and praise, a Finnish Lapphund will usually learn tricks and commands fairly quickly.
-Most Finnish Lapphunds are food driven or motivated by toys and praise.
+Most Finnish Lapphunds are food-driven or motivated by toys and praise.

 Exercise Needs